-“Be Kind to Animals Week” is May 5-May 11 and is a great opportunity to teach your children respect for all living beings.
+“Be Kind to Animals Week” 2014 is May 5-11.
+This time of year is a great opportunity to teach your children respect for all living beings.

 Show you care in the home.

 If you have a companion animal at home, be sure you give your pet lots of love and attention.
 Food, water, and shelter are the necessities, but your pet needs more than that.
 It’s pertinent that your child learns to give food and water to your pet, but also be sure to schedule play times so you can teach appropriate ways for your children to play with animals.